 Nov.
-7, 2013 — Carter County Attorney Patrick Flannery said Thursday that a special meeting held by the Little Sandy District Health Department Board may have violated open meeting law.
+13, 2013 — Carter County Attorney Patrick Flannery said Thursday that a special meeting held by the Carter County Board of Health last week may have violated open meeting law.

 In his letter to Interim Director Paula Thornsberry, Flannery said he had received numerous calls concerning the closing of the Olive Hill branch of the Health District, which was decided during Monday night's special meeting.